 Have you seen him, glimpsed His Indescribable beauty and Majesty?

 How Do We See Him?

-So many ways; when we open our very blessed eyes and just see;
+So many ways; when we open our incredibly blessed eyes and just see;

 *A perfectly timed word of encouragement.

-*A warm smile from another believer, just when you’re feeling at your most unloved and unlovable.
+*A warm smile from another person, just when you’re feeling at your most unloved and unlovable.

 *An envelope with the exact amount of money you needed to pay that bill – slipped quietly under your door. *In the reading of a Bible verse that you have read countless times, that you ‘suddenly’ understand clearly for the first time.

 All these small things cause us to glimpse the face of Jesus, the One who draws near to us.

 If you belong to Him, then the light of Jesus Christ shines in your heart: 2 Corinthians 4:6:

 “For God, who said, “Let there be light in the darkness,” has made this light shine in our hearts so we could know the glory of God that is seen in the face of Jesus Christ.”